gopythongo/gopythongo/README.md

 GoPythonGo is a opinionated, extensible, well-structured and highly configurable implementation of the arrow that says "magic".

-This is still *under very active development*.
-Currently you can use it to build .deb packages to deploy virtual environments using Apt.
+**This is still under very active development.** Currently you can use it to build .deb packages to deploy virtual environments using Apt.
 It will use pbuilder or Docker to do so, it can auto-increment your version strings or integrate with other tools that do that, it can integrate with aptly to publish your packages to your server or Amazon S3.
 It includes tools to integrate with Hashicorp Vault for secure package signing using GPG and implementing build server